olivetanus/TWI_Morse-/README.md

 The project lives in the Telegrafisti Web Italiani community and welcomes contributions of any size: bug fixes, UX polish, docs, new features, you name it.

+## ⚠️ Current Status

+> **Important:** TWI Morse is not yet fully functional.
+> Right now it represents a **basic working idea / prototype**.
+> The goal is to provide a starting point and hopefully attract developers and enthusiasts who would like to help turn this into a complete and stable system.

+If you like the concept, please consider contributing or opening an issue with ideas and feedback.

 ---

 ## What it does (in short)